bluepower9/ChessOpeningTable/README.md

 For my project, I decided to make a simple website application that allows a user to input a chess position and some parameters including the elo and format the user wants to search for.
 The application is built using Python and Flask for the API.
 The api is simple, yet effective for its purposes.
 I am using Flask templates which runs using Jinja that allowed me to create simple yet dynamic webpages for the opening table.
 My api has 2 endpoints: the homepage and /analysis which analyzes a given position and parameters and returns the results of the opening table.
 The analysis webpage allows a user to click on any of the moves on the right to quickly navigate to the next chess position.
 A board is shown on the left that allows a user to visualize the position.
 The board is generated from https://lichess.org.

 My project will be using MongoDB Community version as the database.
 The community version allows me to store large amounts of data locally for testing and running the application without having to buy a service to run on Atlas.
 The free version of Atlas does not allow a large enough allowance of storage space for my application.
 In MongoDB, I created a database called "chess" and a collection called "games" as the default, but you can change it in the configs and parameters when setting up the database.
 The application will perform realtime data analysis to gather data about the next game states from the current queried game state.
 An aggregation pipeline is used to aggregate all possible next game states and their results from the database and returns the top 5 game states based on how many games were played.
+Realtime analysis must be used since the parameters for requested chess Opening Moves are dynamic and depends on the user's needs.
 The pipeline can be found in `/database/analyzedata.py`.
 A document in my MongoDB project follows format:

 ```
     {